Digital receipts and expense tracking for MTD compliance

 What makes a digital record?

-A digital record comprises the actual transaction data—this includes the date, amount, category, and applicable VAT.
-Simply snapping a photo of the receipt does not fulfill MTD requirements, although it can serve as backup evidence.
-It's the digital record within your software that must be MTD-compliant.
+A digital record is more than just a scanned copy of a receipt.
+It includes the actual transaction data—such as the date, amount, category, and any applicable VAT.
+Simply snapping a photo of the receipt does not fulfil MTD requirements, although it can serve as backup evidence.
+The core requirement is that the digital record within your accounting software must be MTD-compliant, capturing all necessary details in a format that can be easily shared with HMRC.

 HMRC guidelines on digital receipts

-HMRC accepts digital photos of receipts, but stresses that they serve as supporting evidence rather than the primary record.
-Compliance requires the transaction details to be captured and organised digitally.
+HMRC accepts digital photos of receipts but stresses that they serve as supporting evidence rather than the primary record.
+To comply, the transaction details must be captured and organised digitally in a manner that meets HMRC's standards.
+This means using software that can accurately record and categorise each transaction, ensuring that all necessary information is readily available when needed.

 Essential details for each expense